 Our method demonstrates robustness in LiDAR-camera calibration.
 Starting from different initial mis-calibration states, CalibBEV consistently recovers a close approximation of the true calibration matrix, showcasing the method's ability to handle various initialization conditions while achieving accurate and reliable calibration results.

-author={D'Addeo, Filippo and Cipelli, Lorenzo and Cardace, Adriano and Ghelfi, Emanuele and Zinelli, Andrea and Bertozzi, Massimo},
+author = {D'Addeo, Filippo and Cipelli, Lorenzo and Cardace, Adriano and Ghelfi, Emanuele and Zinelli, Andrea and Bertozzi, Massimo},

-booktitle={Proceedings of the Winter Conference on Applications of Computer Vision (WACV)},
+booktitle = {Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision (WACV)},

 We would like to express our sincere gratitude to Adriano Cardace, it's been a great pleasure both working and sharing ideas with you.